 NOTE: Since SSIS Slowly Changing Dimension Type 2 is maintaining historical data, as the data grows, SCD will be challenging to maintain the data.

 The following screenshot will show you the data inside our [Employees] table.
-For this SSIS SCD 2 or Slowly Changing Dimension Type 2 demo, we are going to use this data.
+We will use this data for this SSIS SCD 2 or Slowly Changing Dimension Type 2 demo.
 You can get the same data by selecting the TOP 10 records from the [DimEmployee] table in the [AdventureWorksDW2014] database.

-The below image shows the data in the [EmployeeSource] table, and we will update or insert these two records into the [Employees] table.
+The image below shows the data in the [EmployeeSource] table; we will update or insert these two records into the [Employees] table.